Lopfi/INA780x/README.md

 ### Arduino IDE

+Using the build in library browser.

+OR

 1. Download the latest release of the library from the [GitHub repository](https://github.com/lopfi/INA780x).
 2. Open the Arduino IDE.
 3. Go to `Sketch` > `Include Library` > `Add .ZIP Library...`.
 4. Select the downloaded `.zip` file to install the library.

 ### PlatformIO

+Using the build in library browser.

+OR

 1. Add the following dependency to your `platformio.ini` file:
    ```ini